Freddie Freeman Player Props: Dodgers vs. Giants

-The Los Angeles Dodgers and Freddie Freeman, who went 2-for-5 last time out, take on Alex Wood and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+The Los Angeles Dodgers and Freddie Freeman, who went 0-for-5 last time out, take on Alex Cobb and the San Francisco Giants at Oracle Park, Wednesday at 9:45 PM ET.

-He racked up two hits (going 2-for-5) in his last game against the Giants.
+In his previous game he had a hitless showing (0-for-5) against the Giants.

 Freddie Freeman Game Info & Props vs. the Giants